mozilla-services/tecken/docs/upload.rst

 How It Works
 ============

-The upload has to be done with an API token (FIXME: Need to document this more).
+The upload has to be done with an API token.
 Not only is it important to secure the upload, we also remember *who* made every symbol upload.
 This way you can find out what email uploaded what file when.
 The user associated with that API token needs to have the permission